tanabee/gas-codelab/docs/codelab.md

 - Retrieve Over 500 Gmail threads (Using for statement)
 - Not overwrite but add the messages to Spreadsheet
+- Parse specific formatted message body and save the elements
 - Visualize the data using [Data Studio](https://datastudio.google.com)